In addition to employee wellness platforms, organizations are keen to find other methods of supporting employee's physical and mental well-being.

-So yes, if you’re currently in an all-white organization, you may not be ready to establish Black, AAPI, or Latino ERGs.
-If people are not safely out in your organization, you’re not ready to start a Pride or LGTBQIA ERG.
+So, if you’re currently in an all-white organization, you may not be ready to establish Black, AAPI, or Latino ERGs.

 Once you have enough interest and members to share the load of responsibilities that come with organizing, you’re ready to create your plan.

-The possibilities are endless.
-Identifying the needs not currently being met may be a good place to start.
+Identifying the needs not currently being is a good place to start.
 To help, check out this list of core needs that all people have and brainstorm ways your ERG can address them through systemic change.

-Once you’ve identified your needs and priorities, find your stakeholders.
-Think of your executives, HR, and management as having a stake in the success of your ERG.
+Once you’ve identified your needs and priorities, find your stakeholders: executives, HR, and management.

 They must be fully briefed that these ERGs exist and what they’re working to achieve, and they should be your advocates and sponsors as well.
 We’ll refer to them as your executive sponsors.

-As you know DEI is a business decision so, once you’ve identified your stakeholders, be prepared to articulate your plan to your executive sponsors.
+As DEI is a business decision, once you’ve identified your stakeholders be prepared to articulate your plan to your executive sponsors.

-If you need to assemble a business case for your executives, Partners in Diversity in the Pacific Northwest has many data driven research projects designed to help organizations communicate the importance of DEI efforts to leaders.
+If you need to assemble a business case for your executives, Partners in Diversity in the Pacific Northwest has many data-driven research projects designed to help organizations communicate the importance of DEI initiatives to leaders.

 Then, it’s up to your executive sponsor to communicate the needs that emerge from ERG efforts to the appropriate channels.
 They’re accountable for the information to get in front of the right eyes and into the right hands for execution.